magnusviri/magnusviri.com/_posts/2025-02-14-how-to-fix-macos-finder-empty-trash-hang.md

 And what do you know?
 Some process has /Users/james/.Trash/iPhotoLibrary (or something like that) open.
 Well, that file doesn't exist.
 So I tried to `kill` it.
 But it didn't die so I `kill -9` it.
 Trash empties!
 And what's even better?
 It doesn't hang anymore!
 Yay!

-## Update 1
+## Update 1 (2025-02-21)

 It happened to me again!
 But now I know how to fix it!
 I decided to try to figure out more what is going on.
 I ran `lsof` again and this is the process that's hanging it.

 ```
 sudo lsof | grep Trash
-filecoord   913               root   27r      DIR               1,13         256           208863238 /Users/u0076374/.Trash/Photos Library.photoslibrary
+filecoord   913               root   27r      DIR               1,13         256           208863238 /Users/james/.Trash/Photos Library.photoslibrary
-filecoord   913               root   28r      DIR               1,13        7808           115826471 /Users/u0076374/.Trash
+filecoord   913               root   28r      DIR               1,13        7808           115826471 /Users/james/.Trash
 ```

-Why is "/Users/u0076374/.Trash/Photos Library.photoslibrary" in the trash?
+Turns out that "~/.Trash/Photos Library.photoslibrary" exists!
+Why is "~/.Trash/Photos Library.photoslibrary" in the trash?
 I didn't put that there.
 In fact, I don't even use Photos.
 And I don't use ~/Pictures.
 There's nothing in that folder (except a .DS_Store).
 In fact, I hide that folder (`chflags hidden ~/Pictures`).
 Could that be why this is happening?
 It would be strange if it was.

 What is `filecoord`?
 Well, it's `/usr/sbin/filecoordinationd`.
 What is that?
 Well, it has a man page.
 And boy, you have to love Apple's man pages.

 ```
 filecoordinationd(8)        System Manager's Manual       filecoordinationd(8)

 NAME
      filecoordinationd – system-wide file access coordination